Beam SQL Walkthrough

 A SQL query can only be applied to a PCollection<T>

-has a schema registered, or a PCollection<Row>
+where T has a schema registered, or a PCollection<Row>.
+See the

 schema documentation in

-the Beam Programming Guide for details on registering a schema for a type T
+the Beam Programming Guide for details on registering a schema for a type T.

 multiple ways, for example: